joexu22/clifford/README.md

 Clifford is a Text Visualization Project.

-With a flood of content in the ever expanding Internet, reading pure text becomes less and less cost beneficial.
-With advances in ML Natural Language processing, there is an opportunity to leverage 'text visualization' tools.
-Raw Text, can now be "understood" by machines.
-Along with machines, we can leverage existing data visualization tools, to help people better understand text.
+As the Internet continues to expand, reading textual information becomes less and less attractive.
+People are swarmed with an ever increasing amount of text as they attempt to process and model the world around them.
+Clifford is framework for visualizing the content of text at a glance.
+Clifford aims to leverage the advances in ML Natural Language to make understanding the world simpler for people.

-## The Cool Stuff
+## The Cool Stuff - Machine Generated Language Models

-Here is a ML example of GPT_Neo:
+### GPT NEO

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](./gpt_neo/GPTNeo.ipynb)

-GPT_NEO is ML of generating text from single user prompts.
+GPT_NEO is a ML model used to generate text.
+This is a "free" and open source project by EleutherAI.

+### OpenAI

+OpenAI has a beta which people can access using an API key to generate text.
 ## About

-Clifford is inspired by the first book I vividly remember reading as a young child - Clifford, The Big Red Dog.
-This was the first piece of text I read on my own accord without supervision.
+The name Clifford is inspired by the first book I read as a young child - "Clifford, The Big Red Dog".
+This was the first book I personally checked out from my elementary school library and the first book I read on my own accord, without adult supervision or guidance.
+This book launched me on my path of curiosity.
-I remember it was the first book I personally checked out of my elementary school library.
-This book launched my on the path of curiosity.

-My hope is that I can bring the same level of sentiment towards ML as it starts it's quest of understanding the written language.
+My hope is that this software can bring the same sentiment to its users - to open the door of curiosity and enable people to explore the wonders of books, stories, and the written text.
-Hopefully, ML will pass along the same wonders of curiosity...

 ## FAQ